farhad-ghassemi/CustomerChurnSQLwithR/README.md

 STEP 2: FEATURE ENGINEERING
 ---------------------------

 In the second step, `CreateFeatures.sql` and `CreateTag.sql` are invoked to create features and tags.
 The output of these two scripts is stored in these tables: `Features` and `Tags`.
+For more details on feature engineering, visit this [link](http://gallery.cortanaanalytics.com/Collection/Retail-Customer-Churn-Prediction-Template-1).

 STEP 3 (a and b): MODEL TRAINING
 ------------------------------